iip-ecosphere/platform/platform/documentation/FAQ.md

 *Reason:* There may be many reasons, including issues in your code and issues in the platform.

 *Solution:* We provide a [debugging checklist](DEBUGGING.md) with reasons and explanations that we identified over time.
 If you identify issues in the platform, please let us know.

+## I need a certain time format, but the provided types do not work.
+What to do?

+*Symptom:* Using the wrong date/time type may end in a parsing exception.

+*Reason:* We defined basic date/time types like `DateTimeType` (corresponding to ISO-8061, see [LocalDateTime](https://docs.oracle.com/javase/8/docs/api/java/time/LocalDateTime.html)) and the `IEC61131_3DateTimeType` for IEC51131-3, but we cannot foresee, which data/time formats are adequate for you.

+*Solution:* We provide a generic date/time type for which you can specify the format (in Java meta-format).
+For details, see the [types configuration summary](../concepts/types.MD).